evryoneowo/locker/README.md

 ## Main instance
 The main instance of the bot is https://t.me/lockerpassbot.
 It has latest updates of the bot and works 24/7.
+> [!WARNING]
+> If you lost your master key you won't able to get your passwords!

 ## Using